evilbunny2008/weeWXWeatherApp/README.md

 ## License

-Source code is made available under the GPLv3 license, in the hope they might be useful to others.
+Source code is made available under the GPLv3 license, in the hope it might be useful to others.
 See [LICENSE](LICENSE) for details.

 ## Credits